Periodontal Disease (Gum Disease)

 What is Periodontal Disease?

-Periodontal treatment is necessary when various conditions affect the health of your gums and the regions of your jawbone that hold your teeth in place.
+Periodontal treatment is necessary when various conditions affect the health of your gums and the regions of your jaw bone that hold your teeth in place.
 Retaining your teeth is directly dependent on proper periodontal care and maintenance.
 Healthy gums enhance the appearance of your teeth, like a frame around a beautiful painting.
 When your gums become unhealthy, they can either recede or become swollen and red.
-These changes not only affect your ability to chew and speak, they also spoil your smile.
+In later stages, the supporting bone is destroyed and your teeth will shift, loosen, or fall out.
+These changes not only affect your ability to chew and speak.
+They also spoil your smile.

 Periodontal disease is dangerous in that it is often painless and symptomless.
-80% of Americans will be afflicted with periodontal disease by the age of 45.
-4 out of 5 patients with the disease are unaware they have it.
-It is important to maintain proper home oral care and regular dentist visits to reduce the risk of obtaining the disease.
+Eighty percent of Americans will be afflicted with periodontal disease by age 45, and 4 out of 5 patients with the disease are unaware they have it.
+It is important to maintain proper home oral care and regular dentist visits to reduce the risk of obtaining this disease.